SethFalco/red-panda-emotes/CONTRIBUTING.md

 ### Finished!
 You've just done your first pull request!
-In future you'll only have to do the steps starting from [`Commiting Changes`](#commiting-changes) so it should be much easier as time passes.
+In future, you'll only have to do the steps starting from [`Commiting Changes`](#commiting-changes) so it should be much easier as time passes.

 [contributors]: https://gitlab.com/Elypia/elypia-emotes/graphs/master "Contributors Graph"
 [quick-start]: https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html "Git Started"